 Connecting communities through local wildlife.

 Welcome to Teacher Turtles, where prehistoric creatures meet the modern world.
-This project has grown from student-centered population studies of box turtles at Riverside Elementary School in Princeton, NJ.
-Materials produced through this project will be aligned with Next Generation Science Standards (NGSS), particularly with regard to ecosystems, life stages, human impact on the environment, and heredity.
+This project has grown from population studies of box turtles at Riverside Elementary School in Princeton, NJ, which is now expanding to other schools.
+Materials produced through this project will be aligned with Next Generation Science Standards (NGSS) on ecosystems, life stages, human impact on the environment, and heredity.

 Participating locations (click to learn more):